motiv-labs/janus/README.md

 [![GoDoc](https://godoc.org/github.com/hellofresh/janus?status.svg)](https://godoc.org/github.com/hellofresh/janus)
 [![Go Report Card](https://goreportcard.com/badge/github.com/hellofresh/janus)](https://goreportcard.com/report/github.com/hellofresh/janus)

-> An Api Gateway written in Go
+> An API Gateway written in Go

-This is a lightweight, API Gateway and Management Platform enables you to control who accesses your API, when they access it and how they access it.
+This is a lightweight API Gateway and Management Platform that enables you to control who accesses your API, when they access it and how they access it.
 API Gateway will also record detailed analytics on how your users are interacting with your API and when things go wrong.

 ## Why Janus?

 > In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: Ianus, pronounced [ˈjaː.nus]) is the god of beginnings, gates, transitions, time, doorways, passages, and endings.
-He is usually depicted as having two faces, since he looks to the future and to the past.
+He is usually depicted as having two faces since he looks to the future and to the past.
 [Wikipedia](https://en.wikipedia.org/wiki/Janus)

 We thought it would be nice to name the project after the God of the Gates :smile: